List of Courage the Cowardly Dog characters: Katz

-KatzVoiced by Paul SchoefflerKatz is a red, lanky anthropomorphic cat with a posh English accent.
+Katz is a sadistic red tabby cat with a British accent.
 He is Courage's nemesis and the show's most recurring antagonist, though Muriel and Eustace consistently fail to recognize him.
 He specializes in scam businesses and is extremely sadistic.
-Many of his businesses involve torturing or outright killing his customers; for example, in "Night at the Katz Motel," he fed his motel residents to flesh-eating spiders, and in "Klub Katz," he transformed the vacationers into anthropomorphic machines to fight for him gladiator-style.
+Many of his businesses involve torturing or outright killing his customers; for example, in "Night at the Katz Motel," he fed his motel residents to flesh-eating spiders, and in "Klub Katz," he transformed the vacationers into machines to fight for him gladiator-style.
+In "Katz Under the Sea" he invites visitors to a submarine, distracting them with a performer and attempts to blow up the vessel using TNT.
 All of his businesses enforce a strict "No Dogs Allowed" policy, forcing Courage to sneak in.
 He often challenges Courage to ironically banal games such as wall-ball and staring contests, which Courage invariably loses; nevertheless, he is always defeated in the end.
-Unlike the rest of the series villians, he is frequently accompanied by his own theme, which consists of a sinister hip-hop beat.
+Unlike the rest of the show's villains, he is frequently accompanied by his own theme, which consists of a sinister hip-hop beat.